aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/axes/set-category-axis/_index.md

 ## **The steps in sample code**

 1. Create a new workbook.
 2. Create a new chart in the first worksheet.
 3. Add some values to cells in the first worksheet.
 4. Now you can set the category axis; there are two ways: using cell data or using strings directly, both of which are shown in the sample code.

-5. Set the value axis, and save the workbook to view the result.
+5. Set the value axis and save the workbook to view the result.

 ## **Sample Code**
 ```javascript